-If you wish to make a Formal Complaint, allegations must be presented "in writing" (by letter or email) to the Ombudsperson.
-The formal complaint should include a summary of the incident, including details such as times, places, nature of the incident, comments made, and potential corroborating witnesses.
-The Formal Complaint should also include any subsequent conversations or actions related to the incident, and any other relevant context (for example, previous interactions or relations with the offending party or a pattern of similar behavior involving other persons or other conduct outside of the NEBWG organization).
+Any member wishing to make a Formal Complaint must present the allegations "in writing" (by letter and/or email) to the Ombudsperson.
+The formal complaint should include a summary of the incident, including details such as dates, times, places, nature of the incident, comments made, and potential corroborating witnesses.
+The Formal Complaint should also include any subsequent conversations or actions related to the incident and any other relevant context.

-It is important that you be as specific and detailed as possible, and to save all relevant documents and correspondence to aid in the investigation.
-You will be asked to write and sign a Formal Complaint that documents the nature of the behavior.
-If you wish any of the details to remain confidential, you must identify this information.
-Please note that if you report any behavior that may be potentially illegal, or if at any point the Ombudsperson believes a mandatory reporting incident has occurred, the Ombudsperson is required to submit this information to the local law enforcement authorities for investigation prior to any action by the Ombudsperson.
+It is important that any member making a Formal Complaint be as specific and detailed as possible, and to save all relevant documents and correspondence to aid in the investigation should they be requested to provide documentation.
+They will be asked to write and sign a Formal Complaint that documents the nature of the incident.
+Any Formal Complaint that alleges behavior that may be potentially illegal, or if at any point the Ombudsperson believes a mandatory reporting incident has occurred, the Ombudsperson is required to submit this information to the local law enforcement authorities for investigation prior to any additional action by the Ombudsperson.